mlc-mlapis/docs/src/documentation/zerops-logs/runtime-logs.md

 <br/>

-When an important event happens, such as exits and fails, you will get a notification with a button pointing to a particular container and at the correct timestamp.
+Whenever an important event happens, such as an exit or a failure, you will get a notification with a button pointing to the particular container and to the relevant timestamp.